Measurements of inclusive and differential cross sections for the Higgs boson production and decay to four-leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Interpretations

 The minimum of the negative log-likelihood ratio corresponds to a measured value of: \begin{linenomath*}

 \end{linenomath*} for an expected value of: \begin{linenomath*}

 \end{linenomath*}

 The corresponding observed (expected) excluded $\kappa_\lambda$ range at the 95\% confidence level (CL) is: The current best available constraints on $\kappa_\lambda$ are obtained from the combination of measurements of \PH boson pair production performed with the Run 2 data-set.
 The limits set by the ATLAS and CMS Collaborations correspond to observed limits at the 95~\% CL of $-0.6<\kappa_\lambda<6.6$~\cite{ATLAS:2022jtk} and $-1.24<\kappa_\lambda<6.49$~\cite{CMS:2022dwd}, respectively.
-While the constraints obtained in this analysis are much looser than the ones from direct searches of double Higgs boson production, the method proposed demonstrates an innovative approach that can be used in future single and double Higgs boson combinations to resolve the double-minima typical of the likelihood function and to set more stringent constraints to the \PH boson self-coupling.